facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 HITL evaluation can be driven from VR.
 In this mode, the HITL app acts as a server that can be remotely accessed by a client.

 VR control is only integrated to the `pick_throw_vr` app state.
-This is an example application that showcases the current VR features.
+This is an example application that allows a user to interact with a scene, controlling a human avatar with mouse/keyboard or a VR headset.
+A policy-driven Spot robot also interacts with the scene.
+This is a proof of concept and not meant for rigorous evaluation or data-collection.
 [Read this section](./README.md#applications) for information on how to extend the HITL app for your use case.

-**Note:** The robot policy used in this document will randomly move around and pick up objects.
+**Note:** The robot policy used in this example application will randomly move around and pick up objects.
 This is an example application from which you can base yourself to build your own VR application.

 ---
 - [Installation](#installation)